Uniqlo to open first U.S. store outside New York

 The retailer said on Tuesday that the store will be Uniqlo’s fourth U.S. location.
-It already operates three stores in New York, including a large flagship store on the Fifth Avenue that opened last year.
+It already operates three stores in New York, including a large flagship on the Fifth Avenue shopping strip; that store opened last year.

 It is looking to expand globally to become less reliant on its home market of Japan.